 Miami photojournalist Al Diaz was presented the Humanitarian Award by the National Press Photographers Association in 2014.
 His efforts helped save a life in the CPR rescue of baby Sebastian de la Cruz on a busy Miami highway.
 Diaz stopped traffic as he flagged down help and then captured one of the rescue’s most dramatic moments.Contact: 305-796-4377 / email@example.com

-Diaz is a member of the Miami Herald news team that won the Pulitzer Prize Public Service award for the newspaper’s coverage of Hurricane Andrew and the McClatchy President’s Award for Journalism Excellence for coverage of the devastating earthquake in Haiti.
-Throughout his career Diaz has been consistent winning various photojournalism awards for his work including first place sports portfolio in this year’s 67th Annual Green Eyeshade Awards.
+Diaz is a member of the Miami Herald news team that won the Pulitzer Prize Public Service award for the newspaper’s coverage of Hurricane Andrew and the McClatchy President’s Award for Journalism Excellence for coverage of the devastating earthquake in Haiti and Hurricane Maria in Puerto Rico.
+Throughout his career, Diaz has consistently won various photojournalism awards for his work including first place sports portfolio in this year’s 67th Annual Green Eyeshade Awards.

 Although perfectly at ease photographing boldface names and superstar athletes, Diaz’s visual journalism is at its most poignant when he’s capturing the “common” man and woman.
 His tender portraits of the homeless, the hungry, and the disenfranchised in Florida won him and a co-worker a Robert F. Kennedy Journalism Award.